ericauld/cutlass/media/docs/gemm_api_3x.md

 2. compose them together to build a kernel type, and

+EA: "Compose them together to build a kernel type" makes it sound like the
+    kernel is determined by its mainloop and epilogue, which it isn't, or else there would be no actual policy at the kernel layer...

 3. wrap up the kernel with a device layer adapter.

 This order is also reflected in the [CUTLASS 3.0 Hopper kernel